 Prior Removal Orders

 If someone has a deportation order, remains in the United States, and then appears at USCIS for an interview they are at an increased risk for removal.
 Even under President Obama, anytime someone with a prior removal order interacted with USCIS, there was pause for concern.
 USCIS calls ICE when they are aware that someone with an old removal order has come in for an interview.
-Under President Obama, ICE mostly declined to arrest and physical deport that person since they were presumably in the process of getting their legal status stabilized.
+Under President Obama, ICE mostly declined to arrest and physically deport that person since they were presumably in the process of getting their legal status stabilized.
 The interview was conducted and people went about with their lives.
 However, under President Trump, ICE is now interested in everyone and when USCIS calls and tells them about someone with a prior order of removal, odds are good that ICE will come out to investigate at a minimum and detain and deport at worst.
 USCIS hasn’t changed its policy, but ICE has.

 Moving While Your Case Pending

 USCIS has slowed down with processing applications since December.
 Naturalization cases used to take about four months from the time of filing to the time of an interview.
 It’s now taking nine months in Atlanta.
-It used to take about six months to get an interview on marriage-based adjustment of status case and those, too, are now around nine months.
+It used to take about six months to get an interview on the marriage-based adjustment of the status case and those, too, are now around nine months.
 With longer wait times, the potential for applicants to move becomes higher.

 Where someone lives is important because it’ll dictate where the case needs to be interviewed.
 Unfortunately, USCIS struggles to update addresses.
 There are several systems and it can take a few days (even weeks) for the new address to be put into the system.
 It then takes time for the case to be transferred from one USCIS office to another, so a move can often delay a case.
 Yet, foreign nationals have a responsibility to update their addresses with USCIS, so not telling USCIS about the move until appearing at the interview isn’t advisable.

 Recently, USCIS provided a little wiggle-room for naturalization applicants.
-If someone moves after filing the N-400 and gets called in for an interview at the old USCIS office, the applicant can opt to be interviewed there (saving the time for a transfer) or they can ask that the file be transferred to the new office (possibly saving travel costs).
+If someone moves after filing the N-400 and gets called in for an interview at the old USCIS office, the applicant can opt to be interviewed there (saving the time for a transfer) or they can ask that the file is transferred to the new office (possibly saving travel costs).
 The final decision, though, will be issued by the new office.

 People who move while their green card cases are pending, though, should notify USCIS immediately of the move.
 The rules and regulations are stricter on these types of cases, though there is a little room for discretion depending on the specific situation.